Translate

 Underhand decor.

-View on the on a summer evening high traffic Millerntorplatz,
+View the on a summer evening, high traffic Millerntorplatz,

 with the tower of St. Michael's Church in the background.